CBZ-D-velop/Ansible-Role-Labocbz-Install-ApacheDS/README.md

 * Role can now install and copy the default instance to another one
 * No changement in the configuration for now
 * Tested with ldapsearch command

+### 2023-08-24: SSL Available and fixs

+* Role can now create a JKS for SSL remote access
+* You can now deploy a default instance and then do your stuff inside
+* Added some fix about lint

 ## Authors